Oil Sands Advisory Group report

-The province is establishing an Oil Sands Advisory Group (OSAG) composed of members from industry, environmental organizations and Indigenous and non-Indigenous communities to advise government on the oil sands aspects of the Climate Leadership Plan and ensure that its initiatives are effective and widely supported.
+In July 2016, the province established an Oil Sands Advisory Group (OSAG) composed of members from industry, environmental organizations and Indigenous and non-Indigenous communities to advise government on the oil sands aspects of the Climate Leadership Plan and ensure that its initiatives are effective and widely supported.

 - consider how to implement the 100 megatonne per year carbon emissions limit for the oil sands industry.